Custody Battle Tips for Mothers Every Mom Should Know

 The family law system has limitations

-- Your case will be among other cases on the family law judge’s calendar on a court date.
-“Specially set” cases is one exception we see in Orange County but even that is hit and miss.
+- Your case will be among other cases on the family law judge's calendar on a court date.
+"Specially set" cases is one exception we see but even that is hit and miss.
 Specially set cases are those that are set with the understanding the hearing will start on that date.
 However, that does not guarantee the judge will dedicate an entire day or entire half day to your case.
+That depends on the county.

 - The family law judge has likely not read all of the paperwork on the case days or weeks in advance.
 He or she also likely does not know your case's facts cold.
 Unfortunately, a family law judge may sometimes learn your case very close to hearing or even during its presentation.